 The Pariser Platz Dialogue series is made up of several events per year, bringing together high-ranking German and French decision-makers for an exchange of ideas.
-The participants discuss experiences and develop ideas on how Germany and France, along with their European partners, can meet challenges ahead such as attaining sustainable economies, fostering a secure international environment, tackling climate change or advancing European integration.
-At the core of the event series is the cross-sectoral exchange on political, economic and social issues at hand.
-The dialogue series also offers many opportunities to connect and network with crucial actors from the political, research, business and civil society spheres.
+In background talks, open and closed discussions, the participants discuss experiences and develop ideas on how Germany and France, along with their European partners, can meet challenges ahead such as attaining dynamic and sustainable economies, fostering a secure international environment, tackling climate change or advancing European integration.
+The dialogue series also offers many opportunities to connect and network with European decision-makers.

 Participants: Anna Lührmann, Sylvie Goulard, François Delattre, Armand Zorn, Agnès Bénassy-Quéré, Christian Aulbach, Shahin Vallée, Ronja Kempin, Robin Wagener, Claire Thirriot-Kwant, Charles Sitzenstuhl, Frédéric Petit, Ole Funke, Garance Pineau, Brigitte Klinkert, Patrick Graichen, Lion Hirth, Jörg Kukies, Lucas Guttenberg, Stefan Bantle, Enrico Letta, Cornelia Woll, …